gridsome/gridsome.org/blog/2019-05-21-vue-remark/index.md

 ![vue-remark](./mdvue.png)

 Using Markdown for content is great.
 It let you have all your content and code in the same repository.
-With Vue-Remark you can now import Vue Components and other Markdown files (!!) inside your Markdown files.
+With **vue-remark** you can now import Vue Components and other Markdown files (!!) inside your Markdown files.
 This is perfect for adding extra functionality to your Markdown content.
-You can also use Vue-Remark to build all your pages in `src/pages` directory.
+You can also use **vue-remark** to build all your pages in `src/pages` directory.
 You even get **code-splitting** at build time for all Markdown pages.

 ## How to use